 There are a lot of different kinds of places in Australia for you to choose from on your study abroad trip.
 Do you prefer city or rural?
 Do you want to spend all your free time at the beach (OK, just about anywhere in Oz is conducive to that!), or do you prefer getting out into “the bush”?
 Certain areas may be better for you depending on what you study.

-If you’re a marine biology major, than somewhere further north near the Great Barrier Reef might be better (GlobaLinks has a program for marine biology students in Perth that includes research in the Great Barrier Reef, actually).
+If you’re a marine biology major, then perhaps Queensland near the Great Barrier Reef might be a good option.
 If you’re a business major, maybe studying abroad in Sydney might be a better fit.
+And besides Sydney, there are plenty of options in cities both big and small.
+Perhaps check out programs in Adelaide, Brisbane, Perth, Melbourne, or Canberra, to name a few.

 4. Jet Lag is a Real Thing